Christina Hendricks

 Research

-In the past ten years or so, I have focused my research on the area of teaching and learning, and have done research on peer feedback on writing, as well as the quality and efficacy of open textbooks (textbooks that are free of cost and licensed to allow revision/adaptation to particular courses).
-I write posts on these and other topics in my blog on teaching philosophy, You’re the Teacher.
+My research is largely in the area of teaching and learning, and I have done research on peer feedback on writing, as well as on use and perceptions of open educational resources and open educational practices.
+I write posts on these and many other teaching and learning topics on my blog, You’re the Teacher.

 I am also the series editor for a series of open textbooks for Introduction to Philosophy courses.
 Open textbooks are like any other textbooks except they are free of cost (for digital versions) and are licensed to allow revision and reuse without asking express permission from the authors.
-The first two books in the series have been published:
+The first six books in the series have been published:

 Publications